giove91/spqr/README.md

 SPQR
 ========================

-A web application to learn basic Russian words
+A web application to learn basic Russian words, for Italian speakers